Police name woman who died in violent assault in Grey Lynn

 A man living a few doors away was alerted to the incident by a neighbour.

-"He said 'there's police with guns on the street'.
+"He said 'there's police with guns on the street.'

 "It's very scary that this can happen in your own backyard."